callmecarlito/HW_3_SmallSH/README.md

 2. status - provides the user with the exit or termination code of the most recent child processes to end
 3. cd - used to change the current working directory of the shell

-All additional UNIX commands can be used.
+All additional UNIX commands can be used, with the exception of piping "|".
 Program will handle execution by creating additional processes with fork() and using execvp() to execute command.

 ## Requirements